CPW42/Learning_Journal/README.md

 player interacting with object player having a ridgid body

+tutorial 2 *may change what im doing*: a enemy spawner have a spawning mechanic where it spawns a enemy. have it where when a certain requirement is met it will stop spawning enemies or will spawn different enemies

-reference i used for code of the script for the tutorials: tutorial 1:
+reference i used for code of the script for the tutorials:

+tutorial 1:
 1.https://discussions.unity.com/t/how-to-rotate-the-camera-up-and-down-using-mouse-input/239201